sharkymark/nuon/README.md

 ### Dashboard

 If using Nuon's hosted control plane, you can access the dashboard at [https://app.nuon.co](https://https://app.nuon.co/o).
-If you are running your own control plane, you can access the dashboard at `http://<your-control-plane-ip>`.
+If you are running your own control plane, you can access the dashboard at `https://<your-control-plane-ip>` specified during the config.

 ## Changelog
 For the latest changes, see [Updates](https://docs.nuon.co/updates/)